FAQs

 Once your headset is in Developer Mode, you can disable the boundary by going to the Settings App > Advanced > Disable Physical Space Features.

-• Once your boundary is disabled it will be disabled in ALL games.
+Once your boundary is disabled it will be disabled in ALL games.
 You will not get a warning that it isn't enabled when starting other games, which could result in a collision.
 You will need to remember to manually re-enable it when you stop playing Catastrophic Inversion.
-We provide a warning when you are switching to stationary mode, and when clicking the Quit button in-game, but if you simply close the game, you will receive no such warning.